Musaevt/SNLP_MiniProject/README.md

 # SNLP_MiniProject

+## Team: Mavericks
+Rajat Khanna: 6826666
+Timur Musav:6810518
+Zain Ul Abidin: 6819846

 ## Configuration:
 Running of this project requires two parameters to be passed through the main args.
 1. Name and Path of input file
-2. encoding type
+2. Encoding type
 3. Name and Path of output file (ttl format file)

-Parameters can be set in the Build configuration's Program Arguments.
+Parameters can be set in the Run/Debug configuration's Program arguments.

 ## How to build the Project?
-Building this project is simple, Just open the solution in the IntelliJ and run the solution.
-Make sure parameters are set in the arguments as mentioned in the above section.
+Open the solution in the IntelliJ and run the solution.
+Make sure parameters are set in the Run/Debug configuration as mentioned in the above section.

 ## Approach: